CiscoTestAutomation/xpresso/README.md

 ```

-Or you can setup using manual steps.
+Or you can setup using manual steps given in 2.2.

-**2.2 Initializations using Manual steps**
+**2.2.
+Initializations using Manual steps**

 The default set of settings should work for most users, with out of the box URL
 set to http://localhost/.
 Eg - you can only access XPRESSO on this localhost.